Plage de Clugny (Plage de Cluny)

 If you want space to spread out without others this is it!
 There is plenty of fine brown sand to call your own.

-The beach itself is gorgeous, over 500 yards of soft sand!
-It is perfect for a stroll or sunbathing, though there is not a lot of natural shade or a place for you to rent umbrellas.
+The beach itself is gorgeous; it stretches out over 500 yards of soft sand!
+It is perfect for a stroll or sunbathing.
+One drawback is that there is not a lot of natural shade or a place for you to rent umbrellas.

 BIG WAVE ALERT

 Due to a drop in the sea floor the waves will pick up steam as they head to shore.
-The crashes are much bigger than you generally expect in the Caribbean.
+The crashes are much bigger than you generally expect in the Caribbean, and especially in Guadeloupe.
+In general though, the Basse-Terre beaches in this part of Guadeloupe get the biggest and most consistent waves.

-If you aren’t an experienced swimmer you might not want to swim here. there are warning signs that tell you it might not be safe to swim in the water.
+If you aren’t an experienced swimmer you might not want to swim here.
+There are warning signs that tell you it might not be safe to swim in the water.
+We felt totally comfortable wading into the water, though we didn’t swim around that much.

 Pros and Cons